Pelochus/pelochus-homelab/software/README.md

 ## Pi-Hole
 Installs Pi-Hole the official way with user interaction required.
 Needs full configuration or restoring a backup after installation.
-**Uses port 80 for webUI and administration but I changed it to port 88, to avoid conflict with Organizr**
+**Uses port 80 for webUI and administration but change it to port 88 if it conflicts**

 ## PiVPN
 Exactly the same as Pi-Hole, very similar installation and way of backing up/restoring backups.
 Uses either OpenVPN or Wireguard port, depending on what user selected as VPN protocol **(1194/UDP 443/TCP for OpenVPN, 51820 for WireGuard)**